-The Museum is a blend of two eras, making it an intriguing place to explore for adults and children.
+The Museum is a blend of two eras, making it an intriguing place for adults and children to explore.

 Hangangjin Station Exit 1 is located at the base of Namsan Tower, with a hiking path leading to it and the mountain.
 The first portion of the walkway extends to the Grand Hyatt.
 This section mainly consists of wooden steps and offers a spectacular vista over Itaewon-dong, Hannam-dong, and even the Hangang River and Gangnam.

-The Namsan Park, located in the center of Seoul, has a variety of pathways that lead to the Seoul Tower.
-From the Hyatt, you may take one of several trails leading to Namsan Park and its fantastic views of both city and mountains.
+Namsan Park, located in the center of Seoul, has various pathways leading to the Seoul Tower.
+You may take one of several trails leading to Namsan Park and its fantastic views of both city and mountains from the Hyatt.

 The Itaewon Mosque